There’s no better way to kick off the first full week of 2019 than with the announcement of our new and exciting Benchmark Series!

 Why Are We Doing This

-Because of the constantly varied nature of our training program, we as coaches feel the need to implement a practice to help demonstrate your progress and continued development within the gym a little more frequently.
+Because of the constantly varied nature of our training programme, we as coaches feel the need to implement a practice to help demonstrate your progress and continued development within the gym a little more frequently.

 With this in mind, this year we have a chosen a range of workouts that can be observed, measured and repeated to test our approach to achieve the broadest and most general fitness possible.